-- 8.1.
+- 4.1.
 The licensing authority will not take 'need' into account when considering an application, as this is a matter for planning control and the market.
-However, it recognises that the cumulative impact of the number, type and density of licensed premises in a given area may lead to serious problems of nuisance and disorder outside and some distance from the premises. - 8.2.
-Representations may be received from a responsible authority/ interested party that an area has become saturated with premises making it a focal point for large groups of people to gather and circulate away from the licensed premises themselves, creating exceptional problems of disorder and nuisance over and above the impact from the individual premises. - 8.3.
-There may be situations where the licensing authority would be unlikely to grant further licences in one particular area, where it believes that this would, even if a licence were granted subject to conditions, not allow the licensing authority to fulfil its obligations under the Act.
+However, it recognises that the cumulative impact of the number, type and density of licensed premises in a given area may lead to serious problems of nuisance and disorder outside and some distance from the premises. - 4.2.
+Representations may be received from a responsible authority/ interested party that an area has become saturated with premises making it a focal point for large groups of people to gather and circulate away from the licensed premises themselves, creating exceptional problems of disorder and nuisance over and above the impact from the individual premises. - 4.3.
+There may be situations where the licensing authority would be unlikely to grant further licences in one particular area, where it believes that this would, even if a licence were granted subject to conditions, not allow the licensing authority to fulfil its obligations under the Act. - 4.4.
+The following assessments will be made whether to adopt the above approach: - Identify concern about crime and disorder or public nuisance - Consider whether there is good evidence that crime and disorder or nuisance are happening and are caused by the customers of licensed premises, or that the risk of cumulative impact is imminent - Identify the boundaries of the area where problems are occurring - Consult with those specified in section 5(3) of the 2003 Act, and those who are subject to the outcome of the consultation - Include and publish details of special policy in the licensing policy statement - 4.5.
+The licensing authority will consider representations based on the impact on the promotion of the licensing objectives in the Borough generally of the grant of the particular application in front of them. - 4.6.
+The licensing authority will review any such policies described in the above paragraph, every three years to see whether they have had the effect intended, and whether they are still needed. - 4.7.
+The licensing authority will not use such policies solely: - as the grounds for removing a licence when representations are received about problems with existing licensed premises, or,

-- 8.4.
-The following assessments will be made whether to adopt the above approach: - identification of serious and chronic concern from a responsible authority or representatives of residents about nuisance and disorder - demonstrate that disorder and nuisance is arising as a result of customers from licensed premises, identifying the area from which problems are arising and the boundaries of that area - determining the causes - adopting a policy about future licence applications from that area - 8.5.
-The licensing authority will consider representations based on the impact on the promotion of the licensing objectives in the Borough generally of the grant of the particular application in front of them. - 8.6.
-The licensing authority will review any such policies described in the above paragraph, every three years to see whether they have had the effect intended, and whether they are still needed. - 8.7.
-The licensing authority will not use such policies solely: - as the grounds for removing a licence when representations are received about problems with existing licensed premises, or, - to refuse modifications to a licence, except where the modifications are directly relevant to the policy, for example where the application is for a significant increase in the capacity limits - 8.8.
-The licensing authority recognises that the diversity of premises selling alcohol, serving food and providing entertainment covers a wide range of contrasting styles and characteristics and will have full regard to those differences and the differing impact these will have on the local community. - 8.9.
-The licensing authority also recognises that, within this policy, it may be able to approve licences that are unlikely to add significantly to the saturation, and will consider the circumstances of each individual application. - 8.10.
+- to refuse modifications to a licence, except where the modifications are directly relevant to the policy, for example where the application is for a significant increase in the capacity limits - 4.8.
+The licensing authority recognises that the diversity of premises selling alcohol, serving food and providing entertainment covers a wide range of contrasting styles and characteristics and will have full regard to those differences and the differing impact these will have on the local community. - 4.9.
+The licensing authority also recognises that, within this policy, it may be able to approve licences that are unlikely to add significantly to the saturation, and will consider the circumstances of each individual application. - 4.10.
 The licensing authority will expect Operating Schedules to satisfactorily address these issues.

-9. Licensing Hours
+5. Licensing Hours